diggudg/polestar-journey-log-explorer/docs/CONTRIBUTING.md

 First off, thank you for considering contributing to this project! 🎉

-**Kinn Coelho Juliao** welcomes contributions from the community.
+**Digvijay Singh** welcomes contributions from the community.
 This document provides guidelines to help you contribute effectively.

 ## 📋 Table of Contents